 The amount of air pressure needed is different for each person.
 A CPAP study will show what level is right for you.
 Often a variation of PAP, called BPAP, is used.

-A thorough evaluation and treatment of underlying medical conditions needs to be done.
+A thorough evaluation and treatment of underlying medical conditions need to be done.
 Heart failure or kidney failure needs specific treatment.
 Stroke may require special care such as rehabilitation.

 In the case of high-altitude periodic breathing, no specific treatment may be needed.
 But other problems that occur at high altitude may need to be addressed.
 Some of these may respond to medication.
 Others require avoiding high altitudes.